martinrhan/Enigma/MVVMDesignArchitecture.md

-###Model
+## Model
 The basic dataset that everything depend on.
-It should be completely independent from ViewModel application.
-Model can be any class.
-It is usually from assembly other than the UI application, but some models are within the UI assembly.
+It should be completely independent from UI.
+It can be any class.
+It is usually from assembly other than the UI, but some models are within the UI assembly.

-###RegularModel
-Sometimes, multiple ViewModels are reading from same model concurrently.
-If one of them write to the model, other ViewModels are not notified about the change of model.
-RegularModels and Models are one-one paired and RegularModel's reference to Model is readonly.
-Else than the RootView, only RegularModels can access Model directly.

-###ViewModel
+## ViewModel
-Act as translator and adaptor between RegularModel and View.
-Unlike one-one paired reference of View and ViewModel, relation between ViewModels and RegularModels is allowed to be zero or multiple, and allowed to be changed any times.
+Act as translator and adaptor between Model and View.

+ViewModels are one-one paired with Views.
+A View always have reference to a ViewModel and this reference should not be changed after first set.
+A ViewModel can optionaly have reference to its View.
+However this is not recommended and should only be done when necessary.
-A ViewModel always have a View, however, it should only read from View.
+Further more, ViewModel should only ready from View.

+If a ViewModel need to write to model it should have reference to its model.

+If a ViewModel need to read from model it should have a method of void return type named UpdateDataFromModel, parameter can be any number of any type.

+There are two patterns of callng UpdateDataFromModel.
+Calling from higher level of the ViewModel hierachy, or calling through WeakReferenceMessenger.

 All ViewModel inherits following abstract class:
 ```
 public abstract class ViewModel : INotifyPropertyChanged {